daos-stack/daos-azure/docs/deployment.md

    ```bash
    ./daos_servers.sh --deploy
    ```
    This will deploy a Virtual Machine Scale Set with 3 DAOS server VMs.

+   The first time the script runs it prompts to accept the AlmaLinux License Agreement.
+The DAOS server and client VMs use the free AlmaLinux 8 image.
+   To use this image you must accept the license agreement.

    After the VMs start it will take about 6 minutes for the cloud-init script to run an Ansible playbook on the VMs.